mak-rram/Hardware-Implementation-of-AES/README.md

  ## 3-Power dissipation
-   we used clock gating technique for each block to reduce the power dissipation in the system also we used resouece shariong dor the SBOX block (4 times in all the design) which redused the area and the power
+   we used clock gating technique(latch based clock gating) for each block to reduce the power dissipation in the system also we used resouece shariong dor the SBOX block (4 times in all the design) which redused the area and the power

    **POWER DISSIPATION @ 200MHZ :**